Talleres de Córdoba: Colours

 The C.A.
 Talleres colours are specified on club's statute, they are dark blue and white.
 Along its history, other colors have been used for alternate kits such as yellow, orange, bordeaux, grey, black, red, among others.

 Badge

-The badge has have more than 20 different designs on several records through 100 years of existence of the club, with no precise details about its shape or colors.
+The badge has had more than 20 different designs on several records through 100 years of existence of the club, with no precise details about its shape or colors.